Huang Huai

-Huang Huai (1367–1449) was a Chinese scholar-official during the Ming dynasty.
+Huang Huai (Note: Huang Huai used the courtesy name Zongyu and the art name Jie'an.
+He was given the posthumous name Wenjian.)
+(1367 – 22 June 1449) was a Chinese scholar-official during the Ming dynasty.
 He held the position of grand secretary during the Yongle, Hongxi, and Xuande eras, serving from 1402 to 1414 and again from 1424 to 1427.

+Biography

-Huang was born in Zhejiang, specifically in Yongjia County in Wenzhou.
-He began his studies at the Imperial University in Nanjing in 1395.
-In 1397, he passed the civil service examination and was granted the rank of jinshi.
+Huang was born in 1367, during the Yuan dynasty, in Yongjia County, Zhejiang, China.
+In 1397, during the Ming dynasty, he passed the civil service examination and was granted the rank of jinshi.

-In August 1402, he was appointed as one of the grand secretaries by the Yongle Emperor, serving as one of the Emperor's personal secretaries.
-He briefly held the position of senior grand secretary.
+In August 1402, the Yongle Emperor, the third Ming emperor, appointed him as one of the grand secretaries, who served as the Emperor's personal secretaries.
 In 1414, the Yongle Emperor led a campaign against the Mongols and left the government in the hands of his heir, Zhu Gaochi.
 Zhu Gaoxu, the younger brother of Zhu Gaochi, attempted to push his brother out of the state administration.
-Huang and his colleague Yang Shiqi supported the heir, and as a result, they were accused of disrupting court ceremonies and imprisoned.
+Huang and his colleague Yang Shiqi supported the heir, and were consequently accused of disrupting the welcoming ceremony during the Emperor's return from his campaign, leading to their imprisonment.
 While Yang was able to clear his name and return to his position, Huang remained in prison for ten years.
-After the death of the Yongle Emperor, Huang was released and reinstated to his previous position for three years.
+After the death of the Yongle Emperor, Huang was released and reinstated to his previous position before retiring three years later.

+He died on 22 June 1449.